This article is a mirror article of machine translation, please click here to jump to the original article.

 (2) Program flow chart

-(3) Related calculations
+(3) Relevant calculations

-Find out N = 62500, its hexadecimal is 0xF424, that is, you need to set T1CC0H = 0xF4, T1CC0L = 0x24 that is .
+To find N=62500, its hexadecimal is 0xF424, that is, you need to set T1CC0H=0xF4, T1CC0L=0x24 .

 */